florating/skincare-routine-helper/README.md

 - [ ] consider livesearch options
     - [x] 10/14: setup `livesearch.js`, but need to serialize or jsonify data...
     - [x] 10/18: setup serialize property for ORM classes
-    - [ ] test that results will jsonify from SQLAlchemy query
+    - [x] 10/18: test that results will jsonify from SQLAlchemy query
-    - [ ] rewrite the '/livesearch' route on server.py to use a SQLAlchemy query instead of a SQL query
+    - [x] 10/18: rewrite the '/livesearch' route on server.py to use a SQLAlchemy query instead of a SQL query
+    - [ ] add livesearch capability to old search forms

 </details>